 Step-by-Step Directions

-Step 1 – Add the chicken breasts, drained beans, drained corn, seasonings, onion, green chilies, and chicken broth to the slow cooker.
+Step 1 – Add the chicken breasts, drained canned beans, drained corn, seasonings, onion, green chilies, and chicken broth to the slow cooker.
 Stir.
 Wait to add sour cream and cilantro.

 Step 2 – Cook on LOW for 8 hours or HIGH for 4 hours.